Contraz/demosys-py/README.rst

 Documentation
 -------------

-Project documentation can be found at readthedocs_.
+Detailed documentation can be found at readthedocs_.
 If anything is unclear or incorrect, please make an issue or make a pull request on github.

 Features
 --------